Frequently Asked Questions

 What is a revocable living trust?

-A trust established during the lifetime of the Settlor (the maker of the trust).
-The Settlor retains the right to income and principal and the trust can be amended or revoked prior to death.
+A trust established during the lifetime of the settler (the maker of the trust).
+The settler retains the right to income and principal and the trust can be amended or revoked prior to death.
 At death the trust assets are distributed as provided in the trust agreement.
 If the trust is properly drafted and funded, delays can be avoided, privacy is insured, probate may be avoided, and ancillary administration may be avoided.
 Many people are under the wrong impression that the trust avoids all taxes, etc. This is a myth.
 Although, helpful in some estate plans, the revocable living trust is not suitable for all.
-Call Gregg Y. Neal at 502-633-6002 for an appointment to discuss your estate plan.
+Call Neal & Davis, PLLC at 502-633-6002 for an appointment to discuss your estate plan.

 What is a contingency fee?